 Most real estate brokers and sales agents sell residential property.
 Others sell commercial property, and a small number sell industrial, agricultural, or other types of real estate.

 Brokers and agents can represent either the buyer or the seller in a transaction.
-Buyers’ brokers and agents meet with clients to understand what they are looking for and how much they can afford.
-Sellers’ brokers and agents meet with clients to help them decide how much to ask for and to convince them that the agent or broker can find them a qualified buyer.
+Buyers’ brokers and agents meet with clients to understand what clients are looking for and how much they can afford.
+Sellers’ brokers and agents meet with clients to help clients decide how much to ask for and to convince clients that the agent or broker can find them a qualified buyer.

 Types of Real Estate:

-- Residential real estate includes both new construction and resale homes.
+- Residential real estate: This includes both new construction and resale homes.
 The most common category is single-family homes.
-There are also condominiums, townhouses, duplexes, multi-generational and vacation homes.
+There are also condominiums, townhouses, duplexes, multi-generational, and vacation homes.

-- Commercial real estate includes shopping centres and strip malls, medical and educational buildings, Petro stations, hotels and offices.
+- Commercial real estate: Includes shopping centers and strip malls, medical and educational buildings, Petro stations, hotels, and offices.
 Apartment buildings are often considered commercial, even though they are used for residences.
-That’s because they are owned to produce income.
-You have probably seen in Uganda that some of the areas that were zoned as residential have been converted into business places for bars, guest houses, restaurants and offices.
+This is because they are owned to produce income.
+You have probably seen in Uganda that some of the areas that were zoned as residential have been converted into business places for bars, guest houses, restaurants, and offices.
 Zoning is carried out by the Physical planning authorities.

-- Industrial real estate includes manufacturing buildings and property, factories as well as warehouses.
+- Industrial real estate: Includes manufacturing buildings and property, factories as well as warehouses.
 Warehouse buildings can be used for research, production, storage, and distribution of goods.
-Some buildings that are used for distribution of goods are considered commercial real estate.
+Some buildings that are used for the distribution of goods are considered commercial real estate.
 The classification is important because the zoning, construction, and sales are handled differently.
 So, an industrial property is a property used for actual manufacturing and can be considered as a factory or a plant.
-This is usually zoned for a light, medium or heavy industry.
-These include warehouses, garages and distribution centers.
+This is usually zoned for a light, medium, or heavy industry.
+These include warehouses, garages, and distribution centers.